knewyousir/WFI-session-3/readme.md

 We will be using [static](https://expressjs.com/en/starter/static-files.html) middleware to serve files in our exercise.

-Add to `index.js` (above the app.get... line):
+Add to `index.js` (below the const variables near the top):

 ```js
 app.use(express.static('app'));
 ```

-You should be able to see the site in the app folder from session 2.
+Refresh the page and you should be able to see the site in the app folder from session 2.

 ## CRUD